stumpapp/stump/README.md

 ## Project Structure 📦

-I am ommitting a lot of files and only focusing on the main directories, but the following is the structure of the project:
+I am omitting a lot of files and only focusing on the main directories, but the following is the structure of the project:

 ```
 .